maxking/lazr.config/lazr/config/docs/usage.rst

     key4 : F&#028c;k yeah!
     key5 : local value

-Call the pop() method with an unknown conf_name raises an error

-    >>> overlays = config.pop('bad-name')
-    Traceback (most recent call last):
-      ...
-    NoConfigError: No config with name: bad-name.

 A Config must have at least one ConfigData in the overlays stack so that it has data.
 The bottom ConfigData in the overlays was made from the schema's required sections.
-It cannot be removed by the pop() method.
+It cannot be removed by the ``pop()`` method.

-    >>> overlays = config.pop('base.conf')
-    Traceback (most recent call last):
-      ...
-    NoConfigError: Cannot pop the schema's default config.

 If all but the bottom ConfigData is popped from overlays, the extends property returns None.